Music training doesn't just offer musical benefit

 As with most people, listening to music elicits a variety of emotions—happiness, tenderness, sadness, nostalgia.
 Know what’s better than listening to beautiful music?
 Playing it.
 It doesn’t matter whether it’s felt while playing piano alone in my house or from performing in front of a crowd, the happiness—elation even—that follows playing a beautiful piece of music is almost addictive.

 I’ve often felt that being a music major in college helped ease any anxiety I may have felt during this major life change.
-It didn’t matter that I now lived 1500 miles away from home, being in the marching band gave me an instant social network that began before school even started.
+Even though I now lived 1,500 miles from home, being in the marching band gave me an instant social network that began before school even started.
 And I’ve carried that benefit to multiple schools and internships in multiple states—a connection to a group of people with similar interests and experiences as me.

 There are times that the music I am listening to causes me to laugh.
-It’s generally not the words that elicits this reaction, but some a little less tangible—it’s how the composer structured the music or the musical nuance a performer added that causes the chuckle.
-Better yet, I've found that this happens more frequently the more experienced I become as a musician.
+It’s generally not the words that elicits this reaction, but something a little less tangible—it’s how the composer structured the music or the musical nuance a performer added that causes the chuckle.
+Better yet, I've found the more experienced a musician I become, the more frequently this happens.
 I laugh more at—and with—the music.

 Being a musician makes you work.
 You work your fine and gross motor skills, you work your analytical skills, you work to be emotional and to connect with an audience.
 You persist and practice over and over again.
 You perform and make mistakes, then go back to the practice room.
 It challenges multiple intellectual and emotional areas, but if you love learning like me—that challenge is priceless.